Monetary awards will be granted to up to 8 finalist teams.

 - Objectives and tradeoffs are addressed and weighed.
 In particular, the report addresses how the constraints impact the solution and the objective quality (i.e., some form of sensitivity analysis).

 - The report proposes a solution that makes sense and adds value to Principal.
 The report assesses how well the solution meets the criteria of the stakeholders.
 The analysis assesses how sensitive the solution is to assumptions and data.

 - Data used in the model have been collected, cleaned and analyzed correctly.

 - The methodology(ies) used for solving the problem is(are) reasonable and appropriate.

 - The model has been clearly formulated, with decision variables and parameters defined.
 The model formulation is correct and applicable to the problem.

 - Simplifying assumptions made in the model are clearly stated, reasonable, and assessed.

-- The report is cleanly written (e.g. few typos; few distracting grammatical errors; appendices, tables and figures are well-labeled and easy to read).
+- The report is clearly written (few typos; few distracting grammatical hiccups; appendices, tables and figures are well-labeled and easy to read).

 - The writing is coherent, fluid, and has a clear structure.

 - The Executive Summary is appropriately written for the target audience (Principal executives).

 - The team makeup and process are clearly described so that the reader can understand the division of labor and workflow of the project.

 Eight finalist teams will be selected from the written entries.
 Finalists will make oral presentations during a competition session at the INFORMS Business Analytics Conference, April 15-17, 2018 in Baltimore, Maryland.
 Judges will evaluate teams’ presentation skills in addition to the strength of the written entries.
 They will consider factors such as: